Resident Research Support

 Applicants are limited to one submission per individual each academic year.

 The applicant’s mentor must have an active AO Trauma membership.

 Funding & deliverables

 Periodic reporting is required, including submission of a final manuscript within six months of completion of the project.

 After completion of the project, the PI must submit a manuscript for publication to the Journal of Orthopedic Trauma, which has the right of first refusal for all AO Trauma NA-funded projects.
 Proof of publication will consist of a copy of a journal-generated PDF.

 How to apply

-Online application open until July 30, 2021.
+Online application is closed.
 A valid AO user ID is required to login and apply.